pybricks/pybricks-micropython/doc/source/startrun.rst

    :alt: alt
    :align: center

-   The EV3 brick with a Large Motor attached to port B.
+   The EV3 Brick with a Large Motor attached to port B.

 Next, edit *main.py* to make it look like this: